Cheap broadband with LOTS of Data and no contract….does that even exist?

 This means that while Belong doesn’t charge for connecting your landline or setting up your ADSL service, you will incur an upfront cost of $60 if you go with their month-to-month option.

-Still, if you are in a situation where you would otherwise need to pay $125 or even $299 to get your landline connected, this is cheaper!
+Still, if you are in a situation where you would otherwise need to pay $125 or even $299 to get your landline connected, this is still cheaper!

-fully pre-configured with your account details and the required ADSL settings so it’s a simple case of plug-and-play.
+The modem you’ll get from Belong comes fully pre-configured with your account details and the required ADSL settings so it’s a simple case of plug-and-play.

 The video below outlines in real-time the setup process from your end.
 It’s just over 3 minutes long so that’s basically how long it should take.